lbfm-rwth/gap-lesson/_episodes/05-small-groups.md

 ~~~
 {: .source}

-It reports that there is such a group of order 105:
+Let us check all groups of order up to 128 for this property:

 ~~~
 TestAllOrders(TestOneGroup,128);